Rescued fox

 Progress for fashion brands

 Over the past years an increasing number of fashion houses stepped away from using real fur.
 This trend is not only evident in well-known large department stores and high street brands, but fortunately also in the luxury segment.
 Iconic names such as Armani, Burberry, Gucci, Prada and Versace are fur-free for several years now.
-Labels to make the change in 2021/2022 include Alexander McQueen, Balenciaga, Brioni, Canada Goose, Dolce & Gabbana, Moncler, Oscar de la Renta, Saint Laurent and Valentino!
-And on top of this, near the end of 2021 the international fashion magazine Elle pledged to go fur-free.
+In the past few years more labels have made the change, including: Alexander McQueen, Balenciaga, Brioni, Canada Goose, Carolina Herrera, Dolce & Gabbana, Moncler, Max Mara, Oscar de la Renta, Saint Laurent and Valentino And on top of this, near the end of 2021 the international fashion magazine Elle pledged to go fur-free.
 This applies to all 45 editions worldwide and means that the magazine will no longer show editorial content promoting animal fur on its pages, images, and online channels.
 This also applies to advertisements placed with Elle.

 Find out which fur free labels have joined the Fur Free Retailer program